Get Free Electric Vehicle Charging Point Quotes

 From 2026, BT Group will have the nation’s largest electric fleet – Credit BT Group

-BT Group will soon have the largest number electric vehicles (EVs) in the UK after placing an order for 3,500 in a bid to reach its net-zero targets.
+BT Group has made the largest ever electric vehicles (EVs) order in the UK after placing an order for 3,500 in a bid to reach its net-zero targets.

 The order will be delivered by four manufacturers: Ford, Stellantis, Toyota and Renault over a two-year period.
 It is part of BT Group’s goal to be net zero by March 2031 and have a net-zero supply chain and customer emissions by March 2041.